How to Create a Wildlife-Friendly Garden

 Create a wild garden, letting nature grow itself

 Creating a wild garden, or wild area, is easy.
-An area left to go wild is quickly populated with native wildflowers, which are excellent to support all range of pollinators and insects.
+An area left to go wild is quickly populated with native wildflowers, which are excellent at supporting a range of pollinators and insects.
+I took this image in a section of my wild garden, and a video provides more information with top tips.

 10 Best Plants for Bees